-When girls are empowered to speak up, know their rights and lead, their entire family and community benefits – and they can create a better, more equal world.
+When girls are supported to speak up, know their rights and lead, their entire family and community benefits – and they can create a better, more equal world.

 - Educating girls is one of the most effective – and most overlooked – ways to mitigate climate change.
 For every year a girl stays in school, her country’s climate resilience measurably improves.
 5

 - 12 years of education for every girl would reduce child marriage worldwide by 64 percent.
 6

 When girls are able to complete their secondary education or equivalent, they are more likely to have control over their income, to marry later, and have a smaller and healthier family.
 And she’ll go on to educate her family and her community.
 When girls can get an education, manage their health, live free from violence, and pursue their dreams, they can take their rightful place as equals.

 And you can stand with girls and their families and empower them to speak up, to know their rights and lead.
 Make a regular donation to Plan International Australia through our Change for Girls, together we can create a better, more equal world for all.

 1 UNICEF Data, There are 1.3 billion adolescents (aged 10-19 years) in the world today making up 16 per cent of the world’s population (April 2022).